jbengtsson/thor-scsi-lib/README.rst

 Tracy-2
 =======

 The symplectic integrator for realistic modeling of magnetic lattices for ring-based synchrotrons was initially implemented as a *Pascal module/beam dynamics software library*, by the author 1990, as an *on-line model* to guide the ALS commissioning.
-In particular, care was taken for the software architecture & resulting records/modules – akin to *objects* although not explicitly supported by the grammar – to reflect the structure of the mathematical objects describing the underlying *beam dynamics model*.
+In particular, care was taken for the software architecture & resulting records/modules – akin to *objects* although not explicitly supported by the artificial language grammar – to reflect the structure of the mathematical objects describing the underlying *beam dynamics model*.

 Hence, the code was also benchmarked & calibrated as part of the ALS commissioning: